LaudateCorpus1/promus/docs/source/start.rst

 Once you connect to the server you need to install and setup promus there so that you may start creating your first repositories.
-Please remember to always use the same e-mail address you used in your local machine.
+Please remember to use the same e-mail address you used in your local machine during the promus setup.
+You want to make sure that you are able to identity yourself to the server and others with your email address.

 Send a Collaboration Request
 ============================